tcltk/tcllib/embedded/md/tcllib/files/modules/struct/struct_set.md

 # NAME

-struct::set \- Procedures for manipulating sets
+struct::set \- Commands for manipulating sets

 # <a name='toc'></a>Table Of Contents